-This Cook Islands Building Code (CIBC) applies to all buildings in the Cook Islands and is empowered by the Building Act, 2019.
+This Cook Islands Building Code (CIBC) applies to all buildings in the Cook Islands and is empowered by its enabling legislation.
 It is accompanied by a Cook Islands Building Manual (CIBM) which contains practical details for some aspects of new structures which, if implemented, will be deemed to comply with the Cook Islands Building Code requirements.